Universality in minor-closed graph classes: Universality for Trees and Treewidth

 We now prove two strengthenings of \cref{TreewidthUniversal} that are used in \cref{ExcludedMinorNoSubdiv}.
 The first is an analogue of \cref{UniversalTreePreserving}.

+\note{The well-founded assumption has been introduced to the next two lemmas, and the first has been strengthened to give an induced subgraph, which we need later.}

-\begin{lem} For each $k\in\NN$, there is a labelling and a rooted $k$-orientation of $\TT_k$ such that for every chordal graph $G$ with no $K_{k+2}$ subgraph, for every labelling of $G$ and for every rooted $k$-orientation of $G$, there is a label-preserving orientation-preserving isomorphism from $G$ to a subgraph of $\TT_k$. \end{lem}
+\begin{lem} For each $k\in\NN$, there is a labelling and a well-founded $k$-orientation of $\TT_k$ such that for every rooted tree $T$ and every $(k+1)$-colouring $c$ of $T$, if $G=\GGG{T}{c}$ (which is implicitly $k$-oriented), then for every labelling of $G$, there is a label-preserving orientation-preserving isomorphism from $G$ to an induced subgraph of $\TT_k$. \end{lem}